 The measure of our society is how we care for our vulnerable people.
 Wardens for residents in elderly people’s residential homes are not a disposable luxury.
 They are essential to residents’ well-being and quality of life.
 I have successfully fought councillors previously to keep our wardens, and I hope to win again this time.
 Castle Point councillors should not be chopping wardens and hanging the elderly people out to dry.
 Perhaps if councillors had not massively increased the pay of their officers and spent so much on outside consultants on a variety of projects the council would have the money to keep wardens in residential homes, and I congratulate everyone who signed this excellent petition.

 The Petition of Mavis Hunt, and others,

-The Petitioners therefore request that the House of Commons urges the Government to review its guidance to local councils on the use of permanent wardens and to ask Castle Point Borough Council to listen to the Member of Parliament and continue to support our local wardens.
+The Petitioners therefore request that the House of Commons urges the Government to review their guidance to local councils on the use of permanent wardens and to ask Castle Point borough council to listen to the Member of Parliament and continue to support our local wardens.

 And the Petitioners remain, etc.